millionsouls/zny-airspace/README.md

 ```

 ## Structure
-`Procedures` refers to SID/STARs\
-`Sectors` refer to airspace owned by a position(s)

 All files must be in the `GEOJSON` format and contain a `FeatureCollection`.
-Below are two examples of [FQM3 STAR](data/ewr/stars/FQM3.geojson) and [EWR SW](data/ewr/sectors/EWR_SW.json) files, addition language is provided below.
-Videomaps follow the same format but do not need extra `properties` as their geometry is only rendered.
+Below are two examples of the [FQM3 STAR](data/tracon/ewr/stars/FQM3.geojson) and [EWR SW](data/tracon/ewr/sectors/EWR_SW.json) files.
+Videomaps follow the same format but do not require a `properties` field as the geometry is plainly rendered.

 The general file structure is as follows: [`data/`](data) is the parent file where everything should be stored.
+Next step down are the 'TRACON/ENROUTE' folders which contain files for the respective type.
+These categories are hard-coded and must be edited in the code to allow for more or removed.

-Each folder under `data/` represents a unique <i>option or group</i> such as [`JFK`](data/jfk/).
-This folder appears as dropdown selectors initially on the left side menu.\
+Each folder under those represents a unique <i>option or group</i> such as [`JFK`](data/tracon/jfk).
+These folder create an unique menu option.

-Under that folder contains `sector` which provides the airspace, `sid` and `star` which contain the procedures, and `videomap` containing the videomap(s).
-There can be one or none files located under the parent folder, and these will appear in the dropdown when selecting the parent option.
-Files under these folders provide the `togglable options` to turn a layer/sector/area/procedure's visibility on or off. `Sector` files have another feature that allows individual groups of geometries/polgons to be toggled.
-Polygons that have the same name property or position will be grouped and toggled together.
+Under each folder contains `sector` which provides the airspace geometry, `sid` and `star` which contain the procedure(s), and `videomap` containing the videomap(s).
+You do not need to create these particular sub-folders, as the code can attempt figure out what they are by themselves, these are purely for organization purposes or clarity.

+Finally, these individual .geojson files create an option in the menu to turn a layer/sector/area/procedure's visibility on or off.
+TRACON `sector` files have another feature that allows individual groups of geometries/polgons to be toggled.
+For example, within [`JFK_4s`](data/tracon/jfk/sectors/JFK_4s.json), the positions `2G, 2K, 2J, 2A, etc` can be individually toggled. <b>Changes to any position's visibility will be reflected in the URL</b>.

 <b>If new files are added or existing names are changed, [file-index.json](data/file-index.json) must be updated to incorporate the changes for the files to be loaded.</b> This can be done automatically via [gen-file-index](src/gen-file-index.py) or manually by the user.